Discharge Instructions for Scoliosis Surgery (Pediatric)

 Make a follow-up appointment as directed by your healthcare provider.

 Keep appointments for X-rays.
 They need to be taken regularly to check the status of your child’s surgery and spinal fusion.

 Call the healthcare provider right away if your child has any of the following:

 Increased pain from the incision

-Weakness in his or her arms or legs
+Weakness in the arms or legs

 Trouble controlling bowels or bladder